ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

 [Xyris](https://soundcloud.com/itsxyris), being no stranger to the osu! tournament scene, definitely understood the assignment here as well.
 He throws out crazy mixes of speedcore and dubstep to make for some of the most challenging bursts.

-In conjunction, mappers [Briesmas](https://osu.ppy.sh/users/2865172) and [MTNTWarz](https://osu.ppy.sh/users/2865172), heavily accompanied by head mappoolers [4sbet1](https://osu.ppy.sh/users/11563671) and [Raphalge](https://osu.ppy.sh/users/3918650), have created one of the most daunting maps in this tournament for sure, having the second-highest star rating among this tournament's tiebreakers.
+In conjunction, mappers ::Briesmas::{ user-id=2865172 } and [MTNTWarz](https://osu.ppy.sh/users/2865172), heavily accompanied by head mappoolers ::4sbet1::{ user-id=11563671 } and [Raphalge](https://osu.ppy.sh/users/3918650), have created one of the most daunting maps in this tournament for sure, having the second-highest star rating among this tournament's tiebreakers.

 ### Finals